ionic-team/ionic-enterprise-starter/website/docs/session-vault.md

 ## Define Key Vault Configuration

 Again, we first need to define a configuration for the vault.
-The `key` for vault will be slightly different that the `KeyVaultService` used.
+The `key` for vault will be slightly different than the `KeyVaultService` used.
 The other properties provide additional configuration for how this particular vault may behave:

 ```typescript title="src/app/services/session-vault.service.ts"
 ...